 “He hails from the deep south of Australia, but David Schaak might as well be from the original American version”

-In 2019, David took these songs and headed into the studio with producer Lee Griffin and engineer Jason Millhouse from Recordworks (Brisbane), all holding a strict less-is-more policy.
-Resisting any unnecessary layering or complexity that would hide the all-important human element, the focus was on simplicity and performance – if they wanted a dirty guitar, they turned it up loud.
-They were joined in the studio by Jen Mize, Brendan McMahon (Tracy McNeil and the Goodlife, Saint Jude) and Marty Smith (Sean Sennett, Wind Up Dolls) who all brought their own brand of magic to the sessions.
+In late 2019, David took a clutch of songs and headed into the studio with producer Lee Griffin and engineer Jason Millhouse from Recordworks (Brisbane) to create ‘Meet My Ghosts’.
+All three were holding on to a strict less-is-more’ policy, resisting any unnecessary layering or complexity that would hide the all-important human element.
+The focus was on simplicity and performance – if they wanted a dirty guitar, then they simply turned it up – loud.

 – Nkechi Anele, Roots ‘N’ All, Triple J

 They were joined in the studio by the talented trio of Jen Mize, Brendan McMahon (Tracy McNeil and the Goodlife, Saint Jude) and Marty Smith (Sean Sennett, Wind Up Dolls) who all brought their own particular brand of magic to the sessions.

 Talking about the story behind the album’s lead single, ‘Lost, Alone & Lonesome’, Schaak says “There are a lot of songs in the world about heartbreak, but I wanted to write one from the perspective of inevitability.
 Sometimes a relationship can be over and the actual act of breaking up is merely a formality.
 Yes, there’s going to be a fight and then sadness and then loneliness; both parties have experienced it all before and just want it over and done with.”

 “Wounded and wiley, this is a big bad blues rock banger to cure a broken heart.”